New York University GLBA Information Security Program

-Each affected department shall coordinate with those responsible for the third party service procurement activities to raise awareness of, and to institute methods for, selecting and retaining only those service providers that are capable of maintaining appropriate safeguards for nonpublic financial information of students and other third parties to which they will have access.
+Each affected department shall coordinate with those responsible for the third party service procurement activities to raise awareness of, and to institute methods for, selecting and retaining only those service providers that are capable of maintaining appropriate safeguards for GLBA NPI to which they will have access.

-In addition, the GLBA Program Officer or his/her designee(s) will work with the Office of General Counsel or other designated institutional official to develop and incorporate standard, contractual protections applicable to third party service providers, which will require such providers to implement and maintain appropriate safeguards.
-Any deviation from these standard provisions will require the approval of the Office of General Counsel or other designated institutional official.
+In addition, the GLBA Program Officer or designee(s) will work with the Office of General Counsel to develop and incorporate standard, contractual protections applicable to third party service providers, which will require such providers to implement and maintain appropriate safeguards.

 A. Program Adjustments

-The Program Officer will provide an annual Program status report to the Senior Vice President and Chief Financial Officer and to the Office of General Counsel.
+The GLBA Program Officer will provide an annual Program status report to the Senior Vice President and Chief Financial Officer and to a representative of the Office of General Counsel.
 Information to be included in this report may be required from the affected departments.

 About This Policy

-Effective Date Supersedes N/A Issuing Authority Vice President, Information Technology & Global University Chief Information Officer Responsible Officer Vice President, Information Technology & Global University Chief Information Officer
+Effective Date Supersedes N/A Issuing Authority Vice President, Information Technology and Global University Chief Information Officer Responsible Officer Associate Vice President and Global University Chief Information Security Officer